shosephiroth/shosephiroth.github.io/index.md

 ## Updates

+### May 2nd, 2024

+Updated dependencies, config files, and such.
+More updates are needed to fix site formatting changes

 ### May 1st, 2024

 Added missing Matrix files; interesting how the page worked without them being present in my repository!